Future of aviation, COVID-19 and the promise of sustainability

 Change is attainable

 While change takes time and effort, the future outlook for the aviation industry is starting to take shape and gives plenty of reason for optimism.
-Global governments and the aviation industry are in the enviable situation of being able to take advantage of existing technologies such as sustainable aviation fuel (SAF) to pave the way to a fully decarbonized aviation industry and zero emissions.
+Global governments and the aviation industry are in the enviable situation of being able to take advantage of existing technologies such as sustainable aviation fuel (SAF) to pave the way to a fully decarbonized aviation industry and net-zero emissions.

 In order to achieve these largely attainable yet challenging goals, governments, private sector and global institutions should work together to create the conditions for rapid deployment of new solutions in order to bounce back from the pandemic, faster and stronger, while establishing a tradition of sustainability for future generations to enjoy.